leon-thomm/ryvencore/docs/api.md

 Deletes the output at index `o`.
 All existing connections get removed automatically.

-!!! warning
-    Parameter signature might get changed soon

 #### `session_stylesheet() -> str`

-Returns the current session's stylesheet.
-This should be used for custom widgets to match the window's style.
-See `Session.register_stylesheet()`.
+Returns the stylesheet registered via `Session.set_stylesheet()`.
+This can be useful for custom widgets.

 #### `get_var_val(name: str)`